shreyas-segu/shreyas-segu/README.md

-### Hi there, I'm a Specialized Generalist Software Engineer! :rocket:
+### Hi there, I'm a Specialized Generalist in the Software Engineering field! :rocket:

 Interested in working on the cutting edge technologies, across all parts of the SDLC including but not limited to the Front-end, Back-end, Testing, Devops and Infrastructure.